el-protoman/jammming/README.md

 ## Future work
 +Cleanup the frontend and make more user friendly
-+add feature to add recommended tracks based on selected playlist tracks
++add feature to add recommended tracks based on selected playlist tracks +Only display songs not currently present in the playlist in the search results +Add a loading screen while playlist is saving
++Ensure playlist information doesn’t get cleared if a user has to refresh their access token